wix-incubator/wix-code-docs/wix-bookings-frontend/wix-bookings-frontend/guides/Shareable Booking Calendar Links.md

 To find the service slug using the site dashboard, follow these steps:

-1. Log into the site dashboard.
+1. Log into the site's dashboard.
 2. Click "Booking Services" in the sidebar menu.
 3. Hover over the desired service in the list of services to make the "Edit" button appear, then click the "Edit" button.
 This opens the page for managing the service.
 4. Scroll down to the "Marketing & SEO" section on the right, then click "Edit SEO Settings".
 This opens the "SEO Settings" section.